kwaldenphd/plotly-intro-r/README.md

 “With ggplotly() by Plotly, you can convert your ggplot2 figures into interactive ones powered by plotly.js” [[Plotly ggplot2 Library]](https://plotly.com/ggplot2/)

-The graphics package plotly is an open-source interactive graphing tool that interfaces with R and ggplot.
+The graphics package `plotly` is an open-source interactive graphing tool that interfaces with `R` and `ggplot`.

-Graphics created using the plotly package are compatible with existing tools like R Markdown and R Shiny, allowing for easy publishing and sharing.
+Graphics created using the `plotly` package are compatible with existing tools like R Markdown and R Shiny, allowing for easy publishing and sharing.

 # Data and Environment Setup

 ## Packages

-We'll be using a number of tidyverse packages in this lab.
+We'll be using a number of `tidyverse` packages in this lab.
 - [`plotly`](https://plotly.com/r/getting-started/) "is an R package for creating interactive web-based graphs via the open source JavaScript graphing library plotly.js"
 - [`ggplot2`](https://ggplot2.tidyverse.org/) "is a system for declaratively creating graphics, based on The Grammar of Graphics.
 You provide the data, tell ggplot2 how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details."
 - [`tidyr`](https://tidyr.tidyverse.org/) "provides a set of functions that help you get to tidy data"